CTMQ

 December 2016

-Shortly before I first visited this rather large and pretty covered bridge, Worthington Farm was… a farm.
-But at some point in the 21st century, Dan Roulier bought and developed the property into a private park of sorts.
+A few years before I first visited this rather large and pretty covered bridge, Worthington Farm was… a turkey farm.
+But at some point in the 21st century, real estate guy Dan Roulier bought and developed the property into a private park of sorts.
 I’m not sure what Roulier had in mind when he first began building stuff on the old farm, but he turned it into something unique in rural northern Connecticut.

 He and his crew created short little trails, picnic areas, a “warming house,” a sugar shack, and a large-gauge (G scale) train layout.
 And, of course, the covered bridge.

 The Worthington Farm Covered Bridge was built in 2002 by Ron Ouelette using trees from the farm and 19th century building techniques – with 21st century upgrades, like the dormer windows on the south side to provide sunlight.
 It is also fully equipped with lighting, electricity, a dance floor, tables, chairs, and even a stage for a band or DJ.
 In the cooler evenings of April or October heaters are available to keep the area toasty warm for guests.
-A truly unique venue to host a special occasion.
+A truly unique venue to say the least.

-Speaking of silly… this page is silly.
-Filler.
+Sure, people now come here for the winery and the bridge is an afterthought.
 But many years ago I learned that people are really drawn to covered bridges; not just the three historic ones in the state, but also these kind of fake newer ones here and there.
 So I created a list, and I check them out and try to jot down a few hundred words for those few of you who care about these things to read.

 So that’s what I’ve done.
-I hope you’ve enjoyed your “trip” to Somers today and that it was Worthington your time.
-Be well.
+I hope you’ve enjoyed your “trip” to Somers today and that if you come here for the wine and food, be sure to check out the bridge and update us on the train tracks!

 CTMQ’s Covered Bridges